 Aphthous vulval ulcers may be reactive — following an infection (such as infectious mononucleosis) or trauma — or be related to an underlying systemic disease such as:

 A range of autoimmune disease and autoinflammatory diseases may present with vulval ulceration.
 These include:

-Autoimmune blistering diseases may present with erosions and ulcers.
+Autoimmune blistering skin diseases may present with erosions and ulcers.
 The vulva is rarely the only site affected.

 Genetic diseases can present with chronic ulceration of vulval and perianal skin.